This topic describe how to define a performance test using the Performance Test Designer.

 This section provides a workflow for using the Performance Test Designer.

-From the LoadRunner Enterprise navigation toolbar, click and select Test Management.
+In LoadRunner Enterprise, click Open the navigation toolbar and select Test Management.

 In the test management tree: